 From left to write, I create a sequence that will lead my student to discover a piece of the Disciplinary Core Idea or Crosscutting Concept.
-I follow this general sequence for lessons.
-(To learn more about how I build lessons, check out this blog post.)
+The right-hand side has objectives for my lesson sequence.

 4. Teach and collect student-generated questions.

 Present the phenomenon to your students and make sure that you record their questions.
 I may have them generate questions in table groups and collect their questions.
 Or, I may ask them to share questions out loud and record them on the board.